Sustainability > Sustainability performance report

 8. Human rights (HR)

-In terms of information and creation of awareness as well as controlling, human rights questions related to the business activities of the Geberit Group are primarily the responsibility of Corporate Human Resources for internal topics (see the aspects of equal treatment, freedom of association and the right to collective bargaining) and of Corporate Purchasing regarding suppliers with respect to the aspect of procurement practices.
+In terms of information, the promotion of awareness and controlling, human rights issues related to the business activities of the Geberit Group are the responsibility of Corporate Human Resources for internal topics (equal treatment, freedom of association and the right to collective bargaining) and of Corporate Purchasing with regard to procurement practices.

-The → Geberit Code of Conduct is authoritative in the field of human rights, which means, among other things, the exclusion of child labor and forced labor.
+The → Geberit Code of Conduct is authoritative in the area of human rights, among other things stipulating the exclusion of child and forced labor.
 Compliance with the Code of Conduct is monitored as part of a binding annual survey of all Geberit Group companies.

 Long-term cooperation, reciprocal commitment, sustainability and social responsibility are important guidelines for Geberit.
 These acquire particular importance in the procurement of raw materials, semi-finished products, finished products and services.
-Consequently, Geberit’s high standards with respect to environmental protection, safe working conditions and fair business practices are also expected from the suppliers.
-The → Code of Conduct for Suppliers is applicable for all Geberit suppliers worldwide.
+The high standards with respect to fair business practices, environmental protection and safe working conditions are therefore also expected from suppliers.
+The → Code of Conduct for Suppliers applies to all Geberit suppliers worldwide.
 Verification is the responsibility of Corporate Purchasing.

 HR1 Human rights aspects in investment agreements